shabbyrobe/amiss/doc/mapper/array.rst

 Array Mapper
 ============

+.. note:: The remainder of this guide assumes you are using the :doc:`annotation`.
+If you have selected this mapper, you may wish to skip this section and continue with the :doc:`common`.

 The array mapper allows you to define your mappings as a PHP array.
 Fields and relations are defined using the structure outlined in :doc:`metadata`, though some additional conveniences are added.

 Mapping your objects is quite simple: